 Directed and Adapted by NATHAN WINKELSTEIN

-Featuring Shirine Babb, Kate Burton, Grantham Coleman, Keith David, Manoel Felciano, Denis O’Hare, Matthew Rauch, Liv Rooth, Stephen Spinella, Emily Swallow, Raphael Nash Thompson, Tamara Tunie, and James Udom
+Featuring Shirine Babb, Grantham Coleman, Keith David, Manoel Felciano, Denis O’Hare, Matthew Rauch, Liv Rooth, Laila Robins, Stephen Spinella, Emily Swallow, Raphael Nash Thompson, Tamara Tunie, and James Udom

 First performed in 1603, the start of the Jacobean era, Ben Jonson’s tragedy of epic proportions is an incisive portrayal of political cronyism, sycophancy, and power.
 Tiberius is the Emperor of Rome.
 Sejanus is his right-hand man.
 But—in a society where books are burnt, “knowledge is made a capital offense,” and free men have become “the prey of greedy vultures and spies”—factions are forming behind each of these charismatic leaders.
 Jonson’s linguistically rich play has startling significance today in its exploration of treason and totalitarian tyranny.
 Sejanus sets his sight on Emperorship.
 No one can stop him.
 His fall is inevitable.

-SEJANUS HIS FALL will premiere LIVE on Monday, May 17, 2021 A recording of that livestream will be available until 7:00 PM EST on Friday, May 21 – then it disappears.
+SEJANUS HIS FALL premiere LIVE on Monday, May 17, 2021 A recording of that livestream was available until 7:00 PM EST on Friday, May 21 – then it disappeared.

 Red Bull Theater wishes to express its gratitude to the Performers’ Unions: ACTORS’ EQUITY ASSOCIATION, AMERICAN GUILD OF MUSICAL ARTISTS, AMERICAN GUILD OF VARIETY ARTISTS, and SAG-AFTRA through Theatre Authority, Inc. for their cooperation in permitting the Artists to appear in this program.